 If you are lucky, university will be one of the best times of your life.
 However, if the going gets tough, the following things may help:

 1) Talk to someone.
 Please.
 Your university should have a counselling service, and clear sources of help, including advice on: sexual health, trauma, bereavement, depression, anxiety, mental health, and exam stress, among others.
 They should also have support for students with disabilties.

 2) If you don't like the idea of counselling services, still, talk to someone.
 Preferably someone you trust.
 With kind eyes.

 3) “I feel more like sitting alone in my room, drinking" – alcohol is a depressant.
 So is isolation.
 Return to 1) and 2).

 5) Everyone will struggle at some point, even if they sail through university on clouds of joy.
 If you're living it right, life will probably, eventually, hurt you.
 So if you're suffering, do not feel ashamed.
 Speak to yourself much as if you are a tiny, wounded bird that you are nursing back to health.
-Although writing this makes me feel like a greetings card, your vulnerability is your strength.
+Your vulnerability is your strength.
 This is actually true.

 6) Look out for your friends.
 Be the person they can trust, with the kind eyes.